zzzprojects/docs/learnentityframeworkcore.com/pages/index.md

  - **Lightweight**: EF Core has a smaller footprint and fewer dependencies than the full version of Entity Framework.
  - **Code first**: EF Core allows developers to create a database from code, which enables a more agile and test-driven development workflow.
  - **LINQ support**: EF Core supports LINQ, a powerful and expressive query language, which allows developers to write efficient and readable queries using C# or Visual Basic.
- - **Support for multiple databases**: EF Core supports a wide range of relational databases including SQL Server, MySQL, SQLite, and PostgreSQL.
+ - **Support for multiple databases**: EF Core supports a wide range of relational databases including SQL Server, MySQL, MariaDB, SQLite, and PostgreSQL.
  - **Migrations**: EF Core has built-in support for creating and managing database migrations, which allows for easy management of database changes over time.
  - **Performance improvements**: EF Core has been optimized for performance and can handle large datasets efficiently.
  - **Modeling**: Support for [Complex Type](/model/complex-type) and Owned Type.